dyurovsky/85309/syllabus/index.md

 * * *

-### Email & Forum (Google Classroom):
+### Announcements & Forum (Google Classroom):

 I will regularly send announcements through the Google classroom.
 You should get an email for these by default, so please make sure to check your email daily to make sure that you don not miss them.

-Any non-personal questions related to the material covered in class, problem sets, labs, project, etc. should be posted to our Google Classroom.
+Any non-personal questions related to the material covered in class, problem sets, labs, project, etc. should be posted to our [Piazza](http://piazza.com/uchicago/fall2017/psych201).
 Before posting a new question please make sure to check if your question has already been answered.
-The TAs and I will be answering questions in the Classroom daily and all students are expected to answer questions as well.
+The TAs and I will be answering questions in Piazza daily and all students are expected to answer questions as well.
 Please use informative titles for your posts.

 Note that it is more efficient to answer most statistical questions ``in person" so make use of [Office Hours]({{site.baseurl}}/info/#oh).